hyperledger/fabric/docs/source/capability_requirements.rst

 Note that there is a ``Capabilities`` section defined at the root level (for the channel capabilities), and at the Orderer level (for orderer capabilities).

-When defining the orderer system channel there is no Application section, as those capabilities are defined during the creation of an application channel.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/